boxyhq/website/docs/directory-sync/providers/onelogin.md

 - SCIM Base URL
 - SCIM Bearer Token

-You'll receive these information from Jackson when you create the directory sync connection either via the API or the Admin UI.
+You'll receive these information from Jackson when you create the directory sync connection either via the API or the Admin Portal.

 Click the button **Enable** to test the connection to see if the credentials are correct and click the button to **Save** to save the creditentials.